xvik/spock-junit5/README.md

 Module named `spock-junit5` by analogy with legacy `spock-junit4` module.
-There should be no official `spock-junit5` module so name would stay unique (there are discussions of official `spock-jupiter` module with value storage implementation).
+There should be no official `spock-junit5` module so name would stay unique (there are discussions about official `spock-jupiter` module with value storage implementation).

 ### Setup